Lucap87ct/CarND-Path-Planning-Project/README.md

 The Project
 ---

-In this project a path planning algorithm is implemented to make a vehicle safely navigate in a virtual highway with other vehicles using the original simulator provided by Udacity.
+In this project a motion planning algorithm is implemented to safely drive a vehicle on a highway with other vehicles using the original simulator provided by Udacity.

-The path planning is designed in order to comply to the following requirements:
+The motion planning is designed in order to comply to the following requirements:
 * Drive on the carriageway (one of the three lanes available)
 * Drive at a speed as high as possible but below the speed limit (50 mph)
 * Keep the center of the current lane